rails/actionpack-action_caching/README.md

 actionpack-action_caching
 =========================

-Action caching for Action Pack (removed from core in Rails 4.0)
+Action caching for Action Pack (removed from core in Rails 4.0).

+**NOTE:** It will continue to be maintained until Rails 5.

 Installation
 ------------